How to Change Your LLC Tax Status to a Corporation or S Corp

 - The form allows "eligible entities" to file this election.
 LLCs are specifically stated to be eligible entities.

-- The form includes a consent statement which may be signed by all members, or by one member on behalf of all members.
-If one member signs, there should be some record in company membership meetings that all members approved this election.
+- The form includes a consent statement which may be signed by all of the LLC members, or by one member on behalf of all members.
+If one member signs, there must be some record in company membership meetings that all members approved this election.

 - You must provide the name(s) and identifying number(s) of owners (Social Security Number for a single-member LLC, and Employer ID for multiple member LLC).